 Nursing diagnosis

-Imbalanced Nutrition: Less Than Body Requirements: Nursing Diagnosis & Care Plan
+Imbalanced Nutrition (Below Body Requirements): Nursing Diagnosis & Care Plan

 🎓 Educational reference.
 Match to your patient's actual assessment data and have your instructor review it.